BurkusCat/Burkus.Mvvm.Maui/README.md

 ## Advanced / complexities
 The below are some things of note that may help prevent issues from arising:
-- When you inherit from `BurkusMvvmApplication`, the `MainPage` of the app will be automatically set to a `NavigationPage`.
+- The `MainPage` of the app will be automatically set to a `NavigationPage`.
 This means the first page you push can be a `ContentPage` rather than needing to push a `NavigationPage`.
 This may change in the future.
+- A source generator will automatically add code overriding `Window CreateWindow(IActivationState? activationState)` in your `App.xaml.cs` class.
 - Adding this package to a project will automatically import the `Burkus.Mvvm.Maui` namespace globally if you have [`ImplicitUsings`](https://devblogs.microsoft.com/dotnet/welcome-to-csharp-10/#implicit-usings) enabled in your project.
 You can opt out of this by including the following in your `.csproj` file:
 ``` xml
 <Using Remove="Burkus.Mvvm.Maui" />